 This doesn’t mean getting a mortgage is out of the question.

-Related article: These 3 things could stop you getting a mortgage…
+Related article: Learn what stops you from getting a mortgage…

 Specialist unencumbered mortgages

 Some specialist lenders offer unencumbered mortgages to people who have been turned down by the major high street lenders, so you should speak to a mortgage broker for more information on these.
 A broker can also advise you on what you might need to do to improve your chances of a successful application.

 Your reasons for remortgaging will depend on your personal circumstances.
 Common reasons to remortgage include:

 - To consolidate debts

 - To buy an expensive purchase, such as a new car

 - To gift a first-time buyer in the family

 - To buy a holiday home